-“Yes honey, something very bad happened to them,” he replied staring at the soft dirt.
+“Yes honey, something bad happened to them,” he replied staring at the soft dirt.

 “Did they go to heaven or do you think they are still stuck here like me?”

-“I want to go,” Victoria said and pulled on his arm.
+“I want to go!”
+Victoria pulled on his arm.
 “Why is he running away so fast?”

-Barnaby snatched up Victoria and ran after Tom but not along the same route on which Tom fled for fear pirates might appear in his path on their way to the treasure which, unbeknownst to them, didn’t exist.
+Levi snatched Victoria and ran after Tom but not along the same route on which Tom fled for fear pirates might appear in his path on their way to the treasure which, unbeknownst to them, didn’t exist.

 “Where are we going?”
 Victoria asked.

-He took a route not as direct and so it took him longer to reach the beach.
-Tom already sat in his boat and furiously paddled his way out of the creek when Barnaby and Victoria emerged into the moonlight.
-Barnaby thought he must have looked no different the day he fled in his kayak after hearing a branch snap.
+His indirect route delayed his arrival on the beach.
+Tom already sat in his boat smacking at the water with his paddle when Levi and Victoria emerged into the moonlight.
+Levi thought he must have appeared no different the day he fled the creek in his kayak after hearing a branch snap.

-The sound of harp music carried on a delicate breeze once again reached Barnaby’s ears as it had when he first spotted the Spanish galleon earlier in the night.
+The sound of harp music drifting on a delicate breeze once again reached Levi’s ears as it had when he first spotted the Spanish galleon.

-Tom heard it first and looked over the water in every direction.
-A large ship appeared from out of the crystal clear night and floated above the sea towards Tom’s boat.
-This was the same Spanish galleon Barnaby witnessed before but the hull and sails appeared light and wispy as though the builder fabricated them from clouds.
-Barnaby had seen the real ship as it existed hundreds of years ago and now he was witnessing the ghost version that even today still haunted these woods and one Tom Pipken evidently encountered on the night he fled the treasure.
+Tom heard it first and peered over the water.
+The same Spanish galleon Levi saw earlier manifested over the creek and floated towards Tom’s boat.
+Its hull and sails appeared light and wispy as though fabricated them from clouds.
+Levi had seen the real ship as it existed hundreds of years ago and now witnessed the spectral version that even today still haunted these woods and one Tom Pipken evidently encountered on the night he fled the treasure.

-Victoria cried out and wrapped her arms around Barnaby.
-Barnaby, too paralyzed with awe, failed to seek cover for them.
+Victoria cried out and wrapped her arms around Levi.
+Levi, too paralyzed with awe, failed to seek cover for them.

 Tom did not resurface; he had no struggle left and he sank beneath the water as the faint shadow of the ghostly ship passed over him.
 The coins he had discovered on the beach remained inside the boat destined for members of the community to find.
 The town recovered no remains of Tom.
 Local fisherman pulled his boat ashore and left it to rot out of superstitious fear.

-Barnaby held Victoria close and tried to calm her as she cried into his chest.
-He stroked her hair and rocked her as he had on her porch.
-Barnaby said a prayer for Tom.
+Levi held Victoria close, stroked her hair and rocked her as she cried into her chest.
+Levi said a prayer for Tom.
 His dream of having a wife and child never came true.
 He died from fear as had another pirate earlier in the night when he fled from the storm woman.

 To his left the pirate ship rose and glided through the tall pines.
-Tom’s death so depressed Barnaby he paid little attention to the phenomenon.
+Tom’s death so depressed Levi he paid little attention to the phenomenon.
 The ship emitted no glow but the lanterns of a few crew members pacing on deck lit the trees as they passed.
-Orders were shouted as the ship slowed and came to rest hovering sixty feet or so in the open air and moonlight.
+Shouted orders echoed over the deck as the ship slowed and came to rest hovering sixty feet or so in the open air and moonlight.
 The tops of the trees swayed to and fro through the hull of the ship like sea grass in the ocean.
-The anchor chain roared as it plummeted down through the trees and struck the floor of the woods with a loud clang.
-Barnaby heard a few more voices barking commands.
+The anchor chain roared as it plummeted through the trees and struck the floor of the woods with a loud clang.
+Levi heard a few more voices barking commands.

-He carried Victoria, who still clung to him crying, down the beach to the water to get a better perspective.
+He carried Victoria, who still clung to him crying, to the water to get a better perspective.
 The spectral ship floated in front of the moon but its ethereal form hid the moon’s radiance no better than a sheet of worn wax paper.
 The hull and sails now glowed with a golden brilliance.
-The ship rocked and swayed in mid-air and at times even turned as though it were battling the waves of the water as a real anchored vessel might.
-Ghostly figures began climbing over the railing and disappeared behind the trees as they descended to the ground.
+The ship rocked and swayed in mid-air and at times even turned as though it battled the waves of real water.
+Ghostly figures climbed over the railing and disappeared behind the trees as they descended to the ground.

-“Those are the pirates,” Victoria whispered .
+“Those are the pirates,” Victoria hissed.
 “We have to hide!”

-Pirates invaded the woods!
 The sight of ghostly, brutal spirits spilling over the side of their phantom ship chilled them and any normal person might flee and drown themselves in the Bay.
-Barnaby however had endured so many frightening experiences over the course of the evening they had nearly numbed him … nearly.
-He wasn’t so courageous he would remain standing in the open on the beach, but he also knew the pirates were focused on seeking their mythical treasure; the bounty that did not exist.
-They would not disturb him as long as he did not disturb them.
+Levi however had endured so many frightening experiences over the course of the evening they had nearly numbed him … nearly.
+He wasn’t so foolhardy as to stand in the open on the beach, but he also knew the pirates remained fixated on seeking their mythical treasure; the bounty that did not exist.
+They would not disturb him if he did not disturb them.

 “We will hide,” he said to her.
 “I will protect you.”

-Barnaby left the beach, once more heading back into the woods and determined he would never in his life set foot on the beach again.
-As he approached the trees and the wind died down, he could hear the gruff arguments of digging pirates.
+Levi left the beach, once more ran into the woods and decided never in his life to set foot on the beach again.
+As he neared the trees and the wind died, he heard the gruff arguments of digging pirates.